 multi-track record using two old

-the band the following Fall.
-I was the only female in the rhythm section.
-At
+the band the following Fall. i was the only female in the rhythm section.

 join the Inner City Arts Council jazz band as a bass player.

-Elevators and I made everyone music folders with our colors
+Elevators and i remember making everyone music folders with

-red and yellow.
-We had a killer horn section...
+red and yellow. we had a killer horn section. we

 What other early band experiences did

-attended Marquette University's College of Engineering for about a year.
-I just
+i attended Marquette University's College of Engineering for about a year.

-wanted to be out playing music, which I did in every moment of spare time with
+musical expression which i did in every moment of spare time with